karkipy/react-nepali-date-picker/README.md

 6. .day: this is the container for actual date of a day in the calendar such as 1,2,3, 4, ....

-7. active: css for the date that was actually selected
+7. .selected: css for the date that was actually selected

 8. .disabled: css for date that are not of this month